pascallanger/DIY-Multiprotocol-TX-Module/README.md

 [OSH Park link](https://oshpark.com/shared_projects/Ztus1ah8) if you want to order.

-####Buy a ready to use Multi module
+####Buy a ready to use and complete Multi module
 ![Screenshot](http://img.banggood.com/thumb/view/oaupload/banggood/images/1D/EB/19bb6434-4616-411e-b8fa-a4c21d9dca24.jpg)

-This module can be purchased [here](http://www.banggood.com/2_4G-CC2500-A7105-Flysky-Frsky-Devo-DSM2-Multiprotocol-TX-Module-With-Antenna-p-1048377.html)
+This module can be purchased [here](http://www.banggood.com/2_4G-CC2500-A7105-Flysky-Frsky-Devo-DSM2-Multiprotocol-TX-Module-With-Antenna-p-1048377.html).
+All the 4 RF modules are already implemented A7105, NRF24L01, CC2500 and CYRF6936.
+The board is also equiped with an antenna switcher which means only one antenna for all.

 If you use this module and want to enable serial mode for er9x/ersky9x/Taranis/..., you have to do [this mod](http://static.rcgroups.net/forums/attachments/4/0/8/5/8/3/a8895038-170-4in1%20module.jpg).